LedgerHQ/ledger-live/README.md

 or open `android/` in Android Studio.

+### `yarn android:clean`
+Delete the application data for Ledger Live Mobile, equivalent to doing it manually through settings

+### `yarn android:import importDataString`
+Passing a base64 encoded export string (the export from desktop) will trigger an import activity and allow easy data setting for development.

 ## Environment variables

 Optional environment variables you can put in `.env`, `.env.production` or `.env.staging` for debug, release, or staging release builds respectively.